Castor oil

 DefinitionThis section has been translated automatically.

-Castor oil is a colorless to slightly yellowish, viscous vegetable oil extracted from the seeds of the tropical miracle tree or castor tree (Ricinus communis), a spurge plant.
+Castor oil is a colorless to slightly yellowish, viscous vegetable oil that is obtained from the seeds of the tropical wonder tree or castor oil tree (Ricinus communis), a spurge plant.
 Castor oil has a strong laxative effect.

-For Virgin Castor Oil (Ricini oleum virginale), Refined Castor Oil (Ricini oleum raffinatum) and Hydrogenated Castor Oil (Ricini oleum hydrogenatum), the quality is defined in the European Pharmacopoeia (Ph.
+The quality of virgin castor oil (Ricini oleum virginale), refined castor oil (Ricini oleum raffinatum) and hydrogenated castor oil (Ricini oleum hydrogenatum) is specified in the European Pharmacopoeia (Ph.
 Eur.):

 HMPC monograph: Well-established use: Laxative for the short-term treatment of occasional constipation